History and Philosophy of Science

 HPS/H 166.
 Historical Perspectives on the Relations between Science and Religion.
 9 units (3-0-6); second term.
 The course develops a framework for understanding the changing relations between science and religion in Western culture since antiquity.
 Focus will be on the ways in which the conceptual, personal, and social boundaries between the two domains have been reshaped over the centuries.
 Questions to be addressed include the extent to which a particular religious doctrine was more or less amenable to scientific work in a given period, how scientific activity carved an autonomous domain, and the roles played by scientific activity in the overall process of secularization.
 Instructor: Feingold.

 HPS/H 168.
 History of Electromagnetism and Heat Science.
-9 units (3-0-6); offered by announcement.
+9 units (3-0-6); third term.
 Prerequisites: Ph 1 abc, and Ph 2 abc (may be taken concurrently).
 This course covers the development of electromagnetism and thermal science from its beginnings in the early 18th century through the early 20th century.
 Topics covered include electrostatics, magnetostatics, electrodynamics, Maxwell's field theory, the first and second laws of thermodynamics, and statistical mechanics as well as related experimental discoveries.
-Instructors: Buchwald, J.
+Instructor: Buchwald.
+Not offered 2019–20.

 HPS/H 170.
 History of Light from Antiquity to the 20th Century.
-9 units (3-0-6); second term.
+9 units (3-0-6); second, third terms.
 Prerequisites: Ph 1 abc, and Ph 2 abc (may be taken concurrently).
 A study of the experimental, mathematical, and theoretical developments concerning light, from the time of Ptolemy in the 2nd century A.D. to the production of electromagnetic optics in the 20th century.
-Not offered 2016–17.
+Instructor: Buchwald, J. Not offered 2019–20.